emorydunn/homebrew-gif-off/README.md

-                          Duration (in seconds) of each frame (default: 0.5) --loops <loops>         Number of loops (default: infinite) -t <t>                  Custom frame timing --dry-run               Print a summary of the operation without rendering anything.
+                          Duration (in seconds) of each frame (default: 0.5) --loops <loops>         Number of loops (default: infinite) -t <t>                  Custom frame timing --dry-run               Print a summary of the operation without rendering anything --save-timing/--no-save-timing
+                          Save custom timings into a sidecar file (default: --save-timing) --read-timing/--no-read-timing
-  --help                  Show help information.
+                          Read custom timings from a sidecar file (default: --read-timing) --help                  Show help information.
 ```